Voynich manuscript: Ciphers

 The counterargument is that almost all cipher systems consistent with that era fail to match what is seen in the Voynich manuscript.
 For example, simple substitution ciphers would be excluded because the distribution of letter frequencies does not resemble that of any known language, while the small number of different letter shapes used implies that nomenclator and homophonic ciphers should be ruled out, because these typically employ larger cipher alphabets.
 Polyalphabetic ciphers were invented by Alberti in the 1460s and included the later Vigenère cipher, but they usually yield ciphertexts where all cipher shapes occur with roughly equal probability, quite unlike the language-like letter distribution which the Voynich manuscript appears to have.

-However, the presence of many tightly grouped shapes in the Voynich manuscript (such as "or", "ar", "ol", "al", "an", "ain", "aiin", "air", "aiir", "am", "ee", "eee", among others) does suggest that its cipher system may make use of a "verbose cipher", where single letters in a plaintext get enciphered into groups of fake letters.
-For example, the first two lines of page f15v contain "oror or" and "or or oro r", which strongly resemble how Roman numerals such as "CCC" or "XXXX" would look if verbosely enciphered.
+The presence of many tightly grouped shapes in the Voynich manuscript (such as "or", "ar", "ol", "al", "an", "ain", "aiin", "air", "aiir", "am", "ee", and "eee", among others) suggests that its cipher system may make use of a "verbose cipher", where single letters in a plaintext get enciphered into groups of fake letters.
+For example, the first two lines of folio 15v contain "oror or" and "or or oro r", which strongly resemble how Roman numerals such as "CCC" or "XXXX" would look if verbosely enciphered.
+A 2025 study proposed a historically plausible verbose substitution cipher ("Naibbe") that can encode Latin and Italian as ciphertext, would be possible with 15th century supplies, and exhibits many of the manuscript's known statistical properties, though the author stresses it is a proof of concept and does not claim it is the manuscript's actual cipher.

 Shorthand

 In 1943, Joseph Martin Feely suggested that the manuscript might be a scientific diary, written in a private shorthand system, using abbreviations, for a language such as Latin.
-However, according to Mary D'Imperio, "other scholars ... unanimously rejected" Feely's proposed readings of the text and the hypothesis that the text was composed using a "system of abbreviated forms" was "not considered acceptable".
+According to Mary D'Imperio, "other scholars ... unanimously rejected" Feely's proposed readings of the text and the hypothesis that the text was composed using a "system of abbreviated forms" was "not considered acceptable".

 Steganography

 This theory holds that the text of the Voynich manuscript is mostly meaningless, but contains meaningful information hidden in inconspicuous details—e.g., the second letter of every word, or the number of letters in each line.
 This technique, called steganography, is very old and was described by Johannes Trithemius in 1499.
 Though the plain text was speculated to have been extracted by a Cardan grille (an overlay with cut-outs for the meaningful text) of some sort, this seems somewhat unlikely because the words and letters are not arranged on anything like a regular grid.
 Still, steganographic claims are hard to prove or disprove, because stegotexts can be arbitrarily hard to find.
 It has been suggested that the meaningful text could be encoded in the length or shape of certain pen strokes.